EKOsh/TeleMonBot/README.md

 # TeleMonBot
-Monitor your Windows/Linux server via Telegram + ThingSpeak
+Monitor and log to SQLite your Windows/Linux server via Telegram + ThingSpeak

 Python 2,7 script